 Skills and expertise

-Here are some important information that you should find out about:
+Here is some important information that you should find out about:

-- What cloud services the vendor is familiar with and do they have any formal certificates?
+- What cloud services is the vendor familiar with, and do they have formal certificates?

 - What types of organizations do they mainly serve?